cortical-iv/salted_vex_milk/readme.md

         - Current activity (there is an 'isOnline' in the get group member endpoint), or if not online, last login.
         - Stats
     - Link in members.html to each member's page with all their stats.
-- Work on front end make it less ugly bootstrap.
 - Centralize logger settings: they are defined separately in utils/views/management
+- Add stats!
+CurrentActivity, PvP, PvE, raid.

+## To do (longer term)
+- Work on front end (bootstrap)

 ## In ideal world
 - Should work for multiple clans, so user can enter their clan id and get this information.
-- How to set up to develop on both windows and linux machine?
+- Set up to develop on multiple computers.

 ## Things to remember
 - When setting field (e.g., clan) in model (member) that is tethered to another model as foreign key (e.g., Member instance has Clan foreign key), set field to model_instance.id.